 CBRs are fixed for an entire fiscal year and will be adjusted annually.
 Currently, the first two years’ rates (FY19 and FY20) have been approved by DHHS.
-As of September 1, 2019 the rates approved through June 30, 2020 (FY20) should be applied to proposal budget periods beyond that date until a new CBR agreement is approved.
+As of September 1, 2019 the rates are approved through June 30, 2020 (FY20).

 Fringe benefits are listed on the proposal budget as a set percent of salary.
 Fringe benefits must be budgeted to the same funding source as the corresponding salary (UC C&G Manual Ch.
 7-206, Ch, 2-520).
 The budgeted fringe benefit rate is comprised of up to three different rates, the composite benefit rate (CBR), vacation accrual, and UC Retirement Program (UCRP) interest charge*.